upload

 When set, reuses the provided 32-byte media key instead of generating a new one.
 This is required when uploading a sticker pack thumbnail, which must share the same

-media_key as the sticker pack ZIP.Creating options
+media_key as the sticker pack ZIP.Override streaming-sidecar generation.

 Example: Upload sticker pack thumbnail with shared key